canonical/lxd-ui/README.md

 1. Get the LXD snap

-       sudo snap install --channel=latest/stable lxd
+       sudo snap install lxd

-   Or refresh to ensure at least version 5.21 LTS is installed
+   Or refresh to ensure at least version 5.21 LTS is installed.
+Be aware, that downgrading to a previous channel will not be possible.

        sudo snap refresh --channel=latest/stable lxd